AdaCore/gnatcoverage/doc/gnatcov/external_annotations.rst

 The semantics of the command line switches are as follow:

 :cmd-option:`--external-annotations=FILENAME`, |rarg|:
-    External annotation files from which annotations will be loaded
+    External annotation file from which annotations will be loaded

 :cmd-option:`--kind=KIND`, optional:
     Only display the annotations of kind KIND.